 - Those interested in our mission to enhance ethnic and cultural awareness and diversity are encouraged to apply.

 - We are seeking individuals with a strong interest in the academic and clinical instruction of undergraduate and master’s students in our CAA accredited program in speech-language pathology.

 - Other responsibilities include active participation in scholarly activity, student research, and professional mentoring, engagement in service to the university and community, and participation in department, college, and university committee work.

-DEPARTMENT: The department has seven faculty, five clinical instructional staff members, approximately 250 undergraduate majors, and 103 master’s students in residential and online programs.
+DEPARTMENT: The department has seven faculty, four clinical instructional faculty, and seven adjunct clinical instructors, approximately 250 undergraduate majors, and 103 master’s students in residential and online programs.
 The department has a robust scholarship of teaching and learning culture.
 The department also has an active speech, language, and hearing clinic with 16 treatment rooms, observation areas, an AAC lab, a well-equipped voice/speech science lab, an audiology lab, and a distance learning classroom.

 UNIVERSITY & EAU CLAIRE COMMUNITY: UW-Eau Claire, an institution of approximately 11,500 students and 1,200 faculty and staff, is consistently recognized as a top comprehensive university in the Midwest and is widely known as a leader in faculty-undergraduate research and study abroad.
 We strive for excellence in liberal education and select graduate and professional programs through commitment to teaching and learning and dedication to our core values of diversity, sustainability, leadership, and innovation.